Kirk Franklin: Career

+Signing to record label

-In 1992, Franklin organized "The Family", which was a 17-voice choir, formed from neighborhood friends and associates.
-In 1992, Vicki Mack-Lataillade, the co-founder of fledgling GospoCentric Records label, heard one of their demo tapes and was so impressed she immediately signed up Kirk & The Family to a recording contract.
+In 1992, while still working with established choirs, Franklin sought to establish "The Family", which featured 15 to 17 in the choir, who were neighborhood friends and associates.
+The same year, Vicki Mack-Lataillade, the co-founder of GospoCentric Records label, heard one of their demo tapes and was so impressed she immediately signed the choir onto the label.

-In 1993, the group, now known as "Kirk Franklin & The Family", released their debut album, Kirk Franklin & The Family.
+In 1993, the choir, billed as "Kirk Franklin & The Family", had their debut album, Kirk Franklin & The Family, to be released.
 It spent almost two years on the gospel music charts and charted on the R&B charts, eventually earning platinum sales status.
 It remained at No. 1 on the Billboard Top Gospel Albums chart for 42 weeks.
 It was only the third gospel music album to sell over a million units after Aretha Franklin's Amazing Grace and BeBe & CeCe Winans' Addictive Love.

-Two years later, after releasing a 1995 Christmas album entitled Kirk Franklin & the Family Christmas, the group released Whatcha Lookin' 4 in 1996.
+In May 1994, new material was recorded "live".
+Nearly two full years later, after the release of a 1995 Christmas album entitled Kirk Franklin & the Family Christmas in late 1995, the delayed Whatcha Lookin' 4 was released in April 1996, with notable studio edits and few-added studio tracks.
 The album was certified platinum and earned Franklin his first Grammy Award for Best Contemporary Soul Gospel Album.

 In 1996, Franklin's song "Joy" was recorded by Whitney Houston and the Georgia Mass Choir.
-With production by Houston and Mervyn Warren, the composition was included on the best-selling gospel album of all time, soundtrack to The Preacher's Wife.
+With production by Houston and Mervyn Warren, the composition was included on one of the best-selling gospel album of all time, soundtrack to The Preacher's Wife.

-GospoCentric's new sub-label, B'Rite, in partnership with Interscope Records brought another album in 1997, a collaboration with the vocal ensemble God's Property, aptly named God's Property from Kirk Franklin's Nu Nation.
-The lead single, "Stomp", featuring Cheryl "Salt" James (of Salt-N-Pepa), was a crossover hit, enjoying heavy rotation on MTV and other music channels and charting at No. 1 on the R&B Singles Airplay chart for two weeks, even making it into the Top 40.
-God's Property from Kirk Franklin's Nu Nation was No. 1 on the R&B/Hip-Hop Albums chart for five weeks, No. 3 on the Billboard 200, and would go on to be certified 3× platinum by the RIAA.
+Also in 1996, GospoCentric had established its sublabel B'Rite, in partnership with Interscope Records.
+It was in 1997, when the collaboration with the choir God's Property, aptly named God's Property from Kirk Franklin's Nu Nation, was released.
+The lead single, "Stomp", appeared in its "Original Mix", alongside its widespread "remix", in which the latter of the two featured Cheryl "Salt" James (of Salt-N-Pepa).
+The remix was considered a crossover hit, enjoying heavy rotation on MTV and other music channels and charting at No. 1 on the R&B Singles Airplay chart for two weeks, even making it into the Top 40.
+God's Property from Kirk Franklin's Nu Nation was No. 1 on the R&B/Hip-Hop Albums chart for five weeks, No. 3 on the Billboard 200, and went on to be certified 3× platinum by the RIAA.
 It also brought Franklin another Grammy for Best Contemporary Soul Gospel Album, as well as three Grammy nominations.